Nasirtms/Postman/README.md

 - Use semantic naming and include a version field in collection documentation when relevant.

 Suggested next steps
-- Add a signed license (MIT or similar) if you want others to reuse the collections.
+- Add a license (MIT) if you want others to reuse the collections.
-- If you want automation, let me push the example workflow and README into your repo.
+- If you want automation, I can push the example workflow and README into your repo.
-- If you want I can also convert exported Postman collections into a structured folder layout for you.
+- I can convert exported Postman collections into the structured folder layout for you.

-If you'd like, I can create the files below in your repository (on a branch) and open a PR.
-Do you want me to push those now?
-If yes, which branch name should I use (e.g. `setup/newman-ci`)?